Which Side of Berlin Was Free?

 1. Background

-The division of Berlin can be traced back to the end of World War II when Germany was split into four occupied zones controlled by the Allied powers: the United States, the Soviet Union, the United Kingdom, and France.
-Berlin, located in the Soviet zone, was similarly divided into four sectors.
+The division of Berlin can be traced back to the end of World War II when Germany was split into four occupied zones controlled by the Allied powers: the United States, USSR, the United Kingdom and France.
+Like Dresden, Berlin also was divided into four sectors, all falling within the Soviet zone.

-In 1949, tensions between the Allied powers led to the formation of two separate entities: the Federal Republic of Germany (West Germany) and the German Democratic Republic (East Germany).
-The sectors occupied by France, the United States, and the United Kingdom became West Berlin, while the Soviet sector became East Berlin.
+In 1949, tensions between the Allied powers led to the formation of two separate entities: , Federal Republic of Germany (West Germany) and the other part was the German Democratic Republic (East Germany).
+The sectors that were occupied by France, the United States, and the United Kingdom together formed West Berlin and comparable area that was occupied by the Soviet formed East Berlin.

 2. The Berlin Wall